ibrokemycomputer/gnome-shell-extension-ssh-quick-connect/README.md

 # Overview

-Lists entries from your ssh config files, launches them with a click in your default terminal
+Lists entries from your `~/.ssh/config` file, and launches them in the default terminal when clicked.

 ## TODO